Great law firm. Did a fantastic jobYasmin A.

 There is demonstrable evidence that traffic fatalities and injuries fall when drivers pay more attention to the road.
 In Georgia, injuries and collisions dropped when the state instituted a law prohibiting motorists from using phones while driving.
 The number of fatalities in 2018 fell by 2.3% from the previous year because of that law, which proves just how much safer it is for everyone when there is less distracted driving on the roads.

-The Harrison Law Group Will Help You With Your Distracted Driving Case
+A New York Distracted Driving Accident Lawyer At The Harrison Law Group Will Help You With Your Case

 Using a cellphone while driving is banned in New York, so if you were in an accident because of a distracted driver using their phone, then you are in good stead to collect compensation for your damages.
 The same goes if you were in an accident because of any other type of distracted driving.
 The reason is that, as common as it is, distracted driving is frowned upon because it is an irresponsible and reckless act that puts a lot of innocent people in danger.